FAQ

 A writing coach may focus on the technical and craft aspects of writing.
 A book coach will do that and help you get clarity on the idea of your book and help you envision the whole thing so you can write it and decide on your path to publication.
 So it's not just you writing essays or stories or a manuscript in a vacuum.
 You will be determining purpose and audience before and while you write.
 I will be challenging and questioning you with a reader’s / agent’s / editor’s eye and listening to you with compassion, and I will be with you every step of the way with feedback and recommendations.

-• Specifically, I love to work with coaches and consultants who dream of writing a nonfiction book but feel there’s so much they know they don’t know about writing and publishing that they just don’t even start.
+Specifically, I love to work with coaches, consultants, entrepreneurs, and/ or professionals who dream of writing a nonfiction book but feel there’s so much they know they don’t know about writing and publishing that they just don’t even start.
 I tell them what they need to know and what they can expect so they can get it done, in manageable, bite-sized bits, with accountability.

 More generally, I work with those who have some experience writing personally and/or professionally because they are Subject Matter Experts but need help creating a book-length work.